capacitor-community/play-integrity/README.md

 This plugin calls the Play Integrity API [`requestIntegrityToken`](https://developer.android.com/google/play/integrity/classic) method which returns a token that your App's server must verify with Google Play Servers.

+The call `requestIntegrityToken` will return a `token` on success which you must send to your backend for verification.
+See [Google's Docs on this](https://developer.android.com/google/play/integrity/classic#decrypt-verify).

 ## Install

 ```bash